peterrenshaw/socsim/docs/experiment.md

 Test the truth of a variable.
 Results in True or False.

-* Q: are resouces shown still relevant?
+* Q: Are resouces shown still relevant?

-    "some resources from 4 years ago changed or not available, so updating latest resources comes into play."
-[1]
+    *"some resources from 4 years ago changed or not available, so updating latest resources comes into play."* [1]

+* Q: URL posted valid?
-* Q: able to use URL posted?
+* Q: URL posted current?

 ### Collection